qazifabiahoq/Prism/README.md

 **Your Financial Truth**

-A production-grade financial intelligence platform that transforms transaction data into predictive spending insights, automated risk assessment, and behavioral pattern detection using real machine learning algorithms.
+A production-grade financial intelligence platform that transforms transaction data into predictive spending insights, automated risk assessment, and behavioral pattern detection using real machine learning algorithms and generative AI.

 ---